Revision Codes

 Feature Revision

-Feature revisions include new features, enhancements, performance improvements, and functional changes.
+Feature revisions include significant new features, enhancements, performance improvements, and functional changes.
 Feature revisions are generally cross-compatible, although some configuration adjustment may be necessary.
-Customers with support contracts will usually receive access to feature revisions.

 Build Type & Build Number